Entrepreneur

 Establishing a company specializing in industrial biotechnology, a field focused on creating diverse products like food and beverage, animal feed, and biofuels from renewable resources.
 Communication technology like Programmable Logic Controllers (PLCs) will share data about those innovations.
 For operational excellence in serving those new products to customers, we'll leverage information technology to learn how to achieve maximum coordination.
 This approach can reduce the 8 wastes and lessen environmental impact.

 Teams and Assembly lines drive productivity.
 Steam gave way to electric motors, powering mechanized mills and conveyor belts.
-Feed production adopted assembly lines, standardizing formulations for different livestock species.
+Food production adopted assembly lines, standardizing formulations for different livestock species.
 However, customization remained limited.

 Industry 3.0 | Information

 Communication became paramount.
 PLCs entered the scene, enabling basic automation and data collection.
-Mills began tailoring feeds to factors like grain composition and regional variations.
+Mills began tailoring food to factors like grain composition and regional variations.
 This was the early dawn of precision nutrition.

 Industry 4.0 | Knowledge

-AI: Smart sensors gather data across the entire supply chain, from soil health to animal performance.
+AI: Smart sensors gather data across the entire supply chain, from soil health to plant performance.
 AI algorithms analyze this data, driving:

 ✅ The Benefits